PeryShahar/song-list/README.md

 ```

-# database:
+- database:

-- install locally postgressql
+* Install locally postgressql
-- create user with the name 'songlist'
+* Create user with the name 'songlist'
-- create database with the name 'songlist'
+* Create database with the name 'songlist'